-Learn to recognize signals that you're undercharging and overdelivering, discover how to structure and communicate rate increases with existing clients, and find out why you may be aiming for the wrong close rate goal when selling new projects.
+Learn to recognize signals that you're undercharging and overdelivering and discover how to structure and communicate rate increases with existing clients.

 There comes a time, or several times, in a freelancer’s career where it becomes painfully obvious that the rates charged are too low for the amount, quality, and level of value delivered.
 It’s not purposeful but a situation reached over time.
 As skillsets improve and knowledge bases grow, naturally, the work provided to clients evolves and expands, often without properly realigning the baseline package and project pricing.